MikhailZhyhariev/bmp180/README.md

 Data transmit/receive protocol
 ------------------------------

-In `telemetry_processor.h` file you can specify the path to the I2C library.
+In `bpm180.h` file you can specify the path to the I2C library.

 ```
 // Path to I2C library.
 You can specify your path.